Today's Bible Reading: Revelation 16

 13Then I saw three impure spirits that looked like frogs; they came out of the mouth of the dragon, out of the mouth of the beast and out of the mouth of the false prophet.
 14They are demonic spirits that perform signs, and they go out to the kings of the whole world, to gather them for the battle on the great day of God Almighty.
 15"Look, I come like a thief!
 Blessed is the one who stays awake and remains clothed, so as not to go naked and be shamefully exposed."
 16Then they gathered the kings together to the place that in Hebrew is called Armageddon.

 17The seventh angel poured out his bowl into the air, and out of the temple came a loud voice from the throne, saying, "It is done!"
 (Revelation 16, selected verses)

 Reflecting and Thinking

-The seven bowls of wrath which bring God's plagues on the earth follow the same pattern as the trumpets (6+break+1).
-These are bowls or vials of judgment (wrath).
+The seven bowls of wrath which bring God's plagues on the earth follow the same pattern as the trumpets (6 + break + 1).
+These are bowls or vials of judgment and wrath.

-The interlude is brief (vs. 13-16) and tells about the gathering of the three frogs (kings) for battle.
+The interlude is brief (verses 13-16) and tells about the gathering of the three frogs (kings) for battle.

-The sequence of the bowls of wrath is earth, sea, waters, sky, throne of the beast (Abyss?), and Euphrates, followed by the victory of the seventh bowl.
+The sequence of the bowls of wrath is earth, sea, waters, sky, throne of the beast, and Euphrates, followed by the victory announced with the seventh bowl.
 Sound familiar?
-Hint: check out the sequence of the trumpets, which is exactly the same!
+Hint: check out the sequence of the judgment of the trumpets -- the sequence is exactly the same!

-In some sense, this is the completion of God's wrath (against Rome?), meaning that those who were persecuted under this enemy are delivered.
-The wording of the seventh plague indicates that the judgment is being rendered in some way against Babylon.
+This is the completion of God's wrath against Rome, meaning that those who were persecuted under this enemy are delivered.
+The wording of the seventh plague indicates that the judgment is being rendered against Babylon (Rome).